gco129/codepath-3-instagram/README.md

 ## Notes

+I had some issues connecting my app to Parse, but those issues are resolved.
 The readme mentions a bottom navigation view for the first stretch story, but the current assignment page mentions a styled launch screen instead (which is what I have implemented).
-I had some issues connecting my app to Parse, but those issues are resolved.
+There is no post feed in this part, so I implemented the Instagram style on the pages that do exist.
 Instagram colors and assets were used to make the app look like the real Instagram app, including the app icon.

 ## Open-source libraries used